Keandre/Beginner-C-Projects/README.md

 ## Collaborators
 People who know Python and know high school chemistry and who are interested are welcome to contact me.

+## Future Features
+• A parser which generates .GRO file for the gromax molecular dynamics simulator.
+• A result parser which determines the vector changes from the before and after state.
+• A library of stable ammino acids
+• A sample fitness function definition prototype
+• Module that can parse the fitness function for the machine learning module.